DavisMcCue/SnowedIn/include/TriviaQuestion Refs.md

    Answer: 12

-11. What came first, the original Silent Hill or Resident Evil?
+11. Which video game console released in 2006 pioneered the use of motion controls in its gameplay?
-      A. Resident Evil
+      A. Nintendo Wii
-      B. Silent Hill
+      B. Steam Deck
+      C. Vive Headset
+      D. Xbox360 Motion Capture

-   Answer: Resident Evil
+   Answer: Nintendo Wii

 12. What console did GoldenEye 007 release on?
       A. N64